Susan Prior: How to proofread like a pro

 Understanding the basics of grammar and having the patience to assess your work methodically and from different perspectives can help you to avoid lost marks due to simple errors.
 By taking the time to work through these three stages for each assessment piece, you’ll not only be improving your work, but will be honing your skills in proofreading.
 The ability to self-check your work is a skill valued in almost all careers.

 If you’d like to learn more about any of the topics covered in this blog, you can access the recording of my webinar Proof you need to proof your work online.

-If you’d like to find out more about how USQ can support you to develop academic writing and editing skills, visit The Learning Centre on-campus or online.
+To find out more about how USQ can support you to develop academic writing and editing skills, visit the Library on-campus or online.